 - Collecting samples of building items like flooring, carpet, wallpaper and drapes to provide to the inspector

 - Throwing all flooding contents away as soon as you’re done with documentation to prevent mold

 Understand what you’re covered for — and where you might need more protection

 Navigating the complexities of flood insurance can be difficult.
 That’s why it’s important to work with an insurance professional who understands the industry and can assess your unique policy needs.
-Our VIU by HUB Advisory Team can review flood maps for your area, so you’re equipped to make the right policy choices for you and your family based on location, limits and other key factors.
+Our VIU by HUB Advisory Team can review flood maps for your area, so you’re equipped to make the right policy choices for you and your family, including your furry family, based on location, limits and other key factors.